companieshouse/overseas-entities-web/.github/PULL_REQUEST_TEMPLATE.md

 ### Work checklist

 - [ ] Tests added where applicable
-- [ ] UI changes look good on mobile
 - [ ] UI changes meet accessibility criteria

 ### Merge instructions

 We are committed to keeping commit history clean, consistent and linear.
-To achieve this commit should be structured as follows:
+To achieve this, this commit should be structured as follows:

 ```
 <type>[optional scope]: <description>